 - encourages agencies to consider and report a range of statistics internally and publicly, beyond those published by the Commission.

-For more information on the OIA statistics regularly published for agencies in the State services see Official Information Act statistics .
+For more information on the OIA statistics regularly published for agencies in the Public services see Official Information Act statistics .